A Framework for Holistic KLD-based Waveform Design for Multi-User-Multi-Target ISAC Systems: Numerical Results

 The radar subsystem employs a CIC matrix design, with \(\mathbf{R}_{w}= \mathbf{I}_{N}\), while the communication subsystem utilises the previously introduced ZF.

 Fig.\ref{fig:1} presents the ISAC system performance, analysing both its radar and communication subsystems at $P_\mathrm{c}=0.5$.
 The analysis encompasses the radar subsystem's target detection capabilities and the communication subsystem's data transmission quality.
-Fig.\ref{fig:1}.a presents the performance of the radar subsystem, illustrated in terms of the $\mathrm{KLD_r}$ on the right $y$-axis and the probability of detection $P_D$ on the left $y$-axis against $P_\mathrm{R}/N_0$ for three potential targets $\mathrm{T}_1$, $\mathrm{T}_2$, and $\mathrm{T}_3$.
-The curves for all three targets exhibit a consistent upward trend with increasing $P_\mathrm{R}/N_o$, indicating that higher $P_\mathrm{R}/N_0$ levels enhance the radar subsystem’s capability to distinguish and detect targets.
+Fig.\ref{fig:1}.a presents the performance of the radar subsystem, illustrated in terms of the $\mathrm{KLD_r}$ and the probability of detection $P_D$ against $P_\mathrm{R}/N_o$ for three potential targets $\mathrm{T}_1$, $\mathrm{T}_2$, and $\mathrm{T}_3$.
+The curves for all three targets exhibit a consistent upward trend with increasing $P_\mathrm{R}/N_o$, indicating that higher $P_\mathrm{R}/N_o$ levels enhance the radar subsystem’s capability to distinguish and detect targets.
 It can be observed from the figure that at $P_\mathrm{R}/N_o=10$~dB, the $\mathrm{KLD_\mathrm{r}}$ values for $\mathrm{T}_1$, $\mathrm{T}_2$, and $\mathrm{T}_3$ are approximately $\{8.43,\, 6.77,\, 9.1\}$ bits, respectively, while the corresponding detection probabilities $P_D$ reach $\{0.197,\, 0.143,\, 0.221\}$.
 By the time $P_\mathrm{R}/N_o$ increases to $20$~dB, the $\mathrm{KLD_\mathrm{r}}$ improves to around $\{19.87,\, 17.59,\, 20.71\}$ bits, and $P_D$ increases to $\{0.771,\, 0.627,\, 0.803\}$.
-Throughout these $P_\mathrm{R}/N_0$ values, $\mathrm{T}_3$ remains the most detectable target, consistently demonstrating the highest $\mathrm{KLD_\mathrm{r}}$ and $P_D$, followed by $\mathrm{T}_1$ and then $\mathrm{T}_2$.
-The consistent rise in both $\mathrm{KLD_\mathrm{r}}$ and $P_D$ with increasing $P_\mathrm{R}/N_0$ demonstrates the strong correlation between the two measures, confirming the validity of utilising $\mathrm{KLD_\mathrm{r}}$ as a reliable measure of radar performance, as well as a reliable design tool.
+Throughout these $P_\mathrm{R}/N_o$ values, $\mathrm{T}_3$ remains the most detectable target, consistently demonstrating the highest $\mathrm{KLD_\mathrm{r}}$ and $P_D$, followed by $\mathrm{T}_1$ and then $\mathrm{T}_2$.
+The consistent rise in both $\mathrm{KLD_\mathrm{r}}$ and $P_D$ with increasing $P_\mathrm{R}/N_o$ demonstrates the strong correlation between the two measures, confirming the validity of utilising $\mathrm{KLD_\mathrm{r}}$ as a reliable measure of radar performance, as well as a reliable design tool.
 Higher $\mathrm{KLD_\mathrm{r}}$ values are directly translated to improved detection probabilities, reinforcing that $\mathrm{KLD_\mathrm{r}}$ effectively captures the system's ability to distinguish targets.
-Fig.\ref{fig:1}.b shows the performance of the communication subsystem under the ZF precoding scheme, where the KLD on the right $y$-axis and the BER on the left $y$-axis are plotted versus $P_\mathrm{R}/N_0$ for three single-antenna UEs.
-As can be observed from the figure, as $P_\mathrm{R}/N_0$ increases, the KLD for all UEs rises, reflecting enhanced signal distinguishability.
+Fig.\ref{fig:1}.b shows the performance of the communication subsystem under the ZF precoding scheme, where the $\mathrm{KLD_\mathrm{c}}$ and the BER are plotted versus $P_\mathrm{R}/N_o$ for three single-antenna UEs.
+It can be seen that, as $P_\mathrm{R}/N_o$ increases, the KLD for all UEs rises, reflecting enhanced signal distinguishability.
 Correspondingly, the BER decreases, indicating better communication quality.
 Around $10$~dB, however, both an upper bound in KLD and an error floor in BER become evident, highlighting the persistent radar interference as the dominant performance limiting factor once IUI has been largely cancelled by ZF at $P_\mathrm{c}=0.5$.
 Thereby, this validates the use of KLD as an effective tool for characterising and designing communication systems since higher KLD values systematically align with lower BER.